captn3m0/ideas/README.md

 [solomon]: https://en.wikipedia.org/wiki/Telephone_numbers_in_the_Solomon_Islands
 [res]: http://ieeexplore.ieee.org/document/5578947/?reload=true

-## communities browser extension :gift:
+## 🎁 communities browser extension

 Every community that I meet these days wants to use its own different app to manage things, or alternatively create its own special forum and so on.